mezzolite/react-crud-frontend/README.md

 * one for a dog's age,
 * and one with a type attribute assigned to "submit".

-2. Refactor the AddDogForm component to hold a newDog object in state.

-3. Add onChange handlers to the AddDogForm component inputs that update local state.

-4. Give first three inputs a value that references corresponding information AddDogForm state.

 <details>
 <summary>What is a controlled form?</summary>
 <p>